Reproductive Medicine Program

 We firmly believe in continuity of care, both within our division and in each patient's relationship with her primary obstetrician/gynecologist.
 Our work focuses on not just treating the patient successfully but also returning her to her community physician's care as soon as possible.

-Patients can receive services in several locations: on Mass General's main campus in Boston as well as at the Mass General/North Shore Center for Outpatient Care in Danvers.
+Patients can receive services in several locations: on the main campus of Massachusetts General Hospital in Boston as well as at the Mass General/North Shore Center for Outpatient Care in Danvers.
 (Please note: We will continue to offer egg retrievals and embryo transfers only at our main campus.)

 What to ExpectOur patients are assigned a clinical team that includes a physician, medical assistant, nurse, insurance advocate and administrative assistant.
 This team approach helps us to offer close, personal attention and maintain a supportive atmosphere.